platformsh/platformsh-docs/sites/platform/src/add-services/network-storage.md

 {{% /version/specific %}}

-This service is the {{% vendor/name %}} network storage implementation, not to a version of a third-party application.
+This service is the {{% vendor/name %}} network storage implementation, not the version of a third-party application.

 {{< note theme="warning">}}